christroutner/ben-training-data/knowledge/shared/chat-logs/chat013.md

 user:

-how do I get blockheight from a txid?
+Using minimal-slp-wallet, how can I determine the time when a transaction was broadcasted?

 agent: